David Eaves Story - a member of the OPA Leeds Branch

 I underwent my surgery in Leeds in June 2012 following diagnosis in February and treatment in April and May.
 Classic symptoms (difficulty swallowing, having to bring it back up, hiccups, pale appearance due to massive iron loss, fatigue) actually began in the previous October, and I knew then what they were and what it meant.
 Nonetheless, I didn’t want to be undergoing treatment over Christmas, because my mum was coming to visit from Stornoway where I grew up and she still lives.
 I managed to conceal the symptoms during Christmas dinner, which was quite an achievement.
 But how did I know, and why would I go to those lengths?

-In August 2009, Dad died from oesophageal cancer.
+In August 2009, Dad died from Oesophageal cancer.
 Symptoms first presented earlier in the year but not knowing what it was (and being a Scottish man in his late 50s, not wanting to bother the doctors), he tried to manage the symptoms himself – cut food up smaller, chew more times before swallowing, eat more slowly, change diet.
-Eventually it could not be self-managed, prompting in November 2006 a call to NHS24 (the Scottish equivalent of 111), an overnight hospital stay for monitoring, and tests the next day.
-Diagnosis was essentially immediate with a “terminal” prefix shortly after, but he stubbornly took all the treatment offered to him until two weeks before he died, when he wrote his final diary entry “No more chemo”, the last day of my holiday back home, and the last time I saw him.
+By 2006 it could not be self-managed, prompting a call to NHS24 (the Scottish equivalent of 111), an overnight hospital stay for monitoring, and tests the next day.
+Diagnosis was essentially immediate with a “terminal” prefix shortly after.
+But he stubbornly took all the treatment offered to him until two weeks before he died, when he wrote his final diary entry: “No more chemo”.
+The last day of my holiday back home, and the last time I saw him.